- Hemingway can be a powerful writing tool for streamlining your writing style

 - It’s like having a writing tutor.
 It offers in-depth insight into your strengths and weaknesses that no other software does.

-- It can be tailored to your particular style of writing.
+- ProWritingAid can be tailored to your particular style of writing.

-- It is superb value for lifetime access when using the exclusive Kindlepreneur coupon (code KINDLE40).
+- It is a superb value for lifetime access when using the exclusive Kindlepreneur coupon (code KINDLEPRENEUR20).

-However, if you want the best of the bunch, ProWritingAid is the way to go.
+However, if you want the best of the bunch for authors and other long-form writers, ProWritingAid reigns supreme.

-You now have an understanding of what Hemingway Editor is, how it can help you, and how it stacks up to your rivals out there.
+You now understand what the Hemingway editor app is, how it can help you, and how it stacks up to rival products on the market.

 Just to remind you:

 - I still suggest ProWritingAid as the best overall solution.
 (Use my link for 20% off.)